Introduction:

 4. Group Therapy Sessions

-Practicing with others facing similar challenges builds confidence and provides social support.
-Group therapy also improves conversational skills in a safe, encouraging environment.
+Practicing with others who share similar challenges builds confidence and reduces feelings of isolation.
+Group therapy also provides a safe, encouraging space to improve natural conversation skills.

 5. Technology-Assisted Therapy